Program duration: 5 weeks or 14 weekdays.

 The curriculum includes the following core topics, in addition to Kansas approved curriculum:

-The negative test result must be within 2 weeks of the course start date.
-The TB test can be a skin test, blood work, or chest X-Ray.
+The Negative Tuberculosis (TB) test results can be a skin test, blood work, or chest X-Ray.

-For the age requirement, 16 and 17 year olds will need approval from a parent or legal guardian.
+Students 16 and 17 years old will need signed approval from a parent or legal guardian upon registration.

-Successful applicants are required to attend an orientation on the Wednesday preceding the course start date at 1:00 pm.
+Successful applicants are required to attend a mandatory orientation on campus Wednesday before the course start date from 1:00 – 2:00 p.m.

 Clinicals are an integral part of the Nurse Aide program.
-Clinicals days and times are within the course dates but times may vary to align with a nursing community’s shift schedule.
-Your instructor will provide you up to date info about the clinicals for your class.
+Clinicals days and times are within the course dates, but times may vary to align with a nursing community’s shift schedule.
+Your instructor will provide you with up to date info about the clinicals for your class.

-The Hybrid course is self-paced and students will find out their clinical days on the first day of class.
-The schedule for this course is reviewed with students during orientation and again during the first day of class.
+The Hybrid course schedule is 5 weeks long and comprised of self-paced online lectures, in-person lab sessions, and in-person clinical rotations.
+The online portion of this course will be done via Blackboard.
+Students will be provided a schedule containing their lab and clinical days on the first day of class.
+The schedule for this course is reviewed with students during orientation and again on the first day of class.